Kequc/nano-records/README.md

 reader.pipe(writer);
 ```

-Important to note that streams cannot be retried, if there is an error you will have to pipe a new stream yourself.
+Write an attachment using a stream.
+It's important to note that streams cannot be retried, if there is an error you will have to pipe a new stream yourself.

 ## &#8620; Designs